 Finally, operating pressure simply refers to the desired amount of water pressure at the point of use.
-Generally, people like a significant amount of pressure especially when using showerheads and kitchen faucets.
-Other appliances such as sprinkler systems or pressure tanks will have a specific operating pressure that must be met.
+Generally, people like a significant amount of pressure, especially when using showerheads and kitchen faucets.
+Other appliances, such as sprinkler systems or pressure tanks, will have a specific operating pressure that must be met.

-The operating pressure is largely preferential in most cases, but on average, the final operating pressure among all the fixtures usually ranges between 30 psi to 80 psi for most homes.
+The operating pressure is largely preferential in most cases, but on average, the final operating pressure among all the fixtures usually ranges between 30 psi and 80 psi for most homes.
 But, like vertical lift and friction loss, we’ll need this number expressed in units of feet.

 To convert from psi to feet, use this calculator.
 Or simply multiply the psi by 2.31.

 Now that you have the numbers that make up the TDH, simply add them together.